lyvykhang/edgehetero-nodeproppred/README.md

 - `(paper, shares_venue_with, paper)`: 2 papers are connected if they were published at the same venue, all edges 1-weighted.
 - `(paper, shares_fos_with, paper)`: 2 papers are connected if they share a field of study, weighted with the no. of shared fields.

-For the latter two, we sample the mean number of IDs associated with a FoS/venue and only create edges between that many nodes for each unique FoS/venue.
+For the latter two, we sample the mean number of IDs associated with a FoS/venue (seed specified in `data_generation_config.yaml`) and only create edges between that many nodes for each unique FoS/venue.
 Otherwise, they lead to massive subgraphs, as the no. of edges explodes due to the combination function.
 All subgraphs are *undirected*.

 | Type      | \|E\|     | Edge Homophily | Non-Isolated Nodes |
 |-----------|-----------|----------------|--------------------|